 Canada Weather in September

-Canada is the second-largest country in the world by area of—3.8 million square miles.
+Canada is the second-largest country in the world by area—3.8 million square miles.
 As such, if you know where in Canada you are going, for example, major cities like Vancouver, Toronto, and Montreal, then you can get a better picture as to the temperatures and weather in Canada.
-For example, Toronto records some of the country's warmest temperatures with an average high of 70 degrees Fahrenheit (21 degrees Celsius).
+Toronto records some of the country's warmest temperatures with an average high of 70 degrees Fahrenheit (21 degrees Celsius).
 Meanwhile, the Northwest Territory and Nunavut in the North are averaging low temperatures that are much closer to the freezing point.

 |City/Province or Territory||Average Low Temp||Average High Temp|

 |Vancouver, British Columbia||50 F (10C)||64 F (18 C)|

 |Edmonton, Alberta||37 F (3 C)||63 F (17 C)|

 |Yellowknife, Northwest Territory||37 F (3 C)||50 F (10 C)|

 |Inukjuak, Nunavut||36 F (2 C)||46 F (8 C)|

 |Winnipeg, Manitoba||43 F (6 C)||66 F (19 C)|